eclipse-xfsc/smartdeployment/Easy Stack Builder (ESB)/TSA/README.md

 The deployment script performs the following high-level sequence:

 1. Creates the namespace if needed
-2. Discovers shared OCMW services
+2. Discovers shared OCM services
 3. Ensures ingress-nginx and cert-manager exist
 4. Creates TLS and registry secrets
 5. Builds and pushes TSA component images